HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_04/The_Cross_Product.md

 Coordinate Vectors
 </b></font>

-The coordinate vectors are unit vectors in the direction of the $x$, $y$, and $z$ axes of a three dimensional Cartesian coordinate system.
+Unit vectors (vectors with the length of 1) in the directions of the $x$, $y$, and $z$ axes of a three-dimensional Cartesian coordinate system are known as the coordinate vectors.
 \begin{align*}
 \vec{i}=\begin{bmatrix}1\\0\\0\end{bmatrix},\quad \vec{j}=\begin{bmatrix}0\\1\\0\end{bmatrix} ,\quad \text{and}\quad  \vec{k}=\begin{bmatrix}0\\0\\1\end{bmatrix}.
 \end{align*}